 Savage is currently at work on an intellectual biography of Professor Merze Tate, an African American woman who pioneered in the fields of diplomatic history and international relations during her tenure at Howard University from 1942 to 1977.
 Trained at both Oxford and Harvard, Tate was one of the few black women academics of her generation.
 A prolific scholar with a wide-range of interests, her works covered the fields of disarmament, the diplomatic and political histories of the Pacific, and the role of railways and mineral extraction industries in the colonization of Africa.
-This project is an outgrowth of her work with the Black Women’s Intellectual History Collective, a collaborative project co-founded with Mia Bay, Farah J. Griffin, and Martha S. Jones.
+Her introductory essay on Tate is included in Toward an Intellectual History of Black Women (UNC Press, 2015), a collection she co-edited with Mia Bay, Farah J. Griffin, and Martha S. Jones.